0xFanz/mogo_api_document/api.md

 + Parameters

     + id (required, integer) ...
-The unique identifier of a restaurant
+The unique identifier of a place

 ### Get places Detail [GET]